 A field coil is an electromagnet used to generate a magnetic field in an electro-magnetic machine, which is typically a rotating electrical machine such as a motor or a generator.
 It consists of a coil wire through which a current flows.

 Some time ago, before the general availability of lightweight permanent magnets, field coils were routinely used in loudspeakers.
-Today, field coils provide catalyst services for many usages, such as dynamos, alternators, generators, electric motors, starter motors, magnet coils and electric brakes.
-Non-rotating machines that use field coils include simple electromagnets as well as complex lab instruments such as mass spectrometers and NMR machines.
-To meet the complex needs of the market, field coils are available in many different types, including encapsulated, glass taped, tape wrapped, injection molded, transfer molded and loose wound, bobbin wound or self-supported.
+Today, field coils provide catalyst services for many devices, such as dynamos, alternators, generators, electric motors, starter motors, magnet coils, and electric brakes.
+Non-rotating machines that use field coils include simple electromagnets, as well as complex lab instruments, such as mass spectrometers and NMR machines.
+To meet the complex needs of the market, field coils are available in many different types, including encapsulated, glass taped, tape wrapped, injection molded, transfer molded and loose wound, bobbin wound, or self-supported.